Parametrizing the moduli space of curves and applications to smooth plane quartics over finite fields: Families of smooth plane quartics

 Classically, when the characteristic $p$ is different from $2$ or $3$, there are at least two ways to construct quasifinite families for the generic stratum.
 The first method fixes bitangents of the quartic and leads to the so-called Riemann model; see \cite{grossharris,agmri,weber} for relations between this construction, the moduli of $7$ points in the projective plane and the moduli space $\Mm_3^{(2)}$.
 The other method uses flex points, as in \cite[Prop.1]{shioda-quartic}.
 In neither case can we get such models over the base field $k$, since for a general quartic, neither its bitangents nor its flex points are defined over $k$.
 We therefore content ourselves with the following result which was kindly provided to us by J. Bergstr\"om.

-\begin{proposition}[(Bergstr\"om)] Let $C$ be a smooth plane quartic over a field $k$ admitting a rational point over a field of characteristic $\neq 2$.
-Then $C$ is isomorphic to a curve of one of the following forms: { \begingroup \endgroup } \end{proposition} \begin{proof} We denote by $m_1,\ldots,m_{15}$ the coefficients of the quartic $C$, with its monomials ordered as
+\begin{proposition}[Bergstr\"om] Let $C$ be a smooth plane quartic over a field $k$ admitting a rational point over a field of characteristic $\neq 2, 3$.
+Then $C$ is isomorphic to a curve of one of the following forms: { \begingroup \endgroup } \end{proposition}